 Here are you allocation options:

-(i) get added to NCGAS allocation -a trial allocation then you can get your own if this resource is optimal for you.
-Remember this is shared allocation between a set of researchers trying out this resources.
+(i) get added to an NCGAS trial allocation, then get your own allocation if this resource is optimal for you.
+Remember, this is a shared allocation between a set of researchers trying out this resource.

-To get into NCGAS allocation, go to and click on link “Request allocation” for PSC Bridges.
+To join an NCGAS allocation, go to http://ncgas.org/hps.php and click on ‘Request Bridges allocation’.
 This will take you to an XSEDE login page.
 An XSEDE username is necessary to login to Bridges.
-Sign up, if you don’t already have a username.
+Sign up if you don’t already have a username.

-(ii).
-In the case you have an entire project where you require large memory nodes, we recommend getting your own allocation – More information on this can be found here.
+(ii) In the case you have an entire project that requires large memory nodes, we recommend getting your own allocation.
+More information on this can be found here.

-How do you confirm you have Bridges allocation?
+How do you confirm you have a Bridges allocation?

-Through either of the above options, once you have requested for allocation, an email will be sent when your account is made on bridges.
-Also, you can also see this resource added to your XSEDE User portal, under “My Projects” section or Bridges will be listed here.
+With either of the above options, you’ll receive an email when your Bridges allocation is active.
+You will also see this resource added to your XSEDE User Portal here under the “My Projects” section.

 2. Logging in to PSC Bridges